 You could spend the final 10 minutes doing a high-level exercise or having a general language knowledge quiz on grammar or vocabulary.
 This ending can engage brilliant students and challenge them.
 It will also change the pace and end the lesson on a high note.

 7. Asking “Any questions?”

-Allow time at the end for students to ask questions.
+Allow time in the end for students to ask questions.
 Questions allowed at the end could be questions about the subject-matter of the lesson or they might be about the course in general.
-If one student has a question, it’s good for the whole class to know the answer to it so that benefit will spread.
+If one student has a question, it’s good for the whole class to know the answer to it so that benefits will spread.

 8. Setting homework